rsmith-nl/scripts/README.rst

 -------------------

 Script for FreeBSD to compare the versions of locally installed packages to the versions available from the FreeBSD `package repo mirror`_.
+It will tell you which packages can be upgraded via ``pkg upgrade``, and which have to be built from source.

 .. _package repo mirror: http://pkg.freebsd.org/